Code-Institute-Submissions/holiday-milestone-project2/README.md

     - The project uses fontawesome for the social media icon links.

 - Gooogle api
-    - The project uses google api's for the map on webpage.
+    - The project uses google api's for the map on the website.

 - jsdelivr
     - The project uses jsdelivr for page annimations.

-- pexels
+- pexels.com
     - The project uses pexels.com for the images.

 ## Testing